2015 IRF Fellowship Fundraising Campaign

 Through the International Road Educational Foundation, the IRF awards grants to graduate engineers and other transportation professionals from around the world in support of full-time academic training.
 In this manner, the IRF actively supports the future generations who will build road networks.
 Graduates of the Fellowship Program comprise a group of highly skilled, efficient, and productive experts that exert a strong influence on the orderly development of road transportation systems around the world.

 Many Fellows have become high government officials as well as leaders in the private sector and in academia, where they are in a position to exercise a multiplier effect in the transfer of technology and information.
-Through the IRF Fellows Alumni Association founded in 1993 by the late Dr. Sadamu Mino, strong bonds are formed among the Fellows, the IRF and IRF’s member organizations.
+Through the IRF Fellows Alumni Association (IFAA) founded in 1993 by the late Dr. Sadamu Mino, strong bonds are formed among the Fellows, the IRF and the IRF’s member organizations.

 There are two paths to becoming an IRF Fellow, the Traditional and the Executive application processes.
 Through the Traditional process, applicants are self-nominated on the IRF website.
 Fellows are selected based on a strong academic background, professional qualifications and leadership potential.
 The ideal candidate has four to six years of professional experience.

 Through the Executive process, students must be nominated by a Member University professor in order to be considered, and must demonstrate not only great educational accomplishments, but also a strong desire to use their education in their home countries.
 Member University professors are contacted directly to solicit three nominations per university each year.